 A hands-on engineering contest that challenges students to complete a fun task (such as shooting an aluminum foil ball as far as possible) using limited resources (such as pencils, paper, paper clips, plastic cups and rubber bands).
 The contest is open to students K–12; both individuals or teams up to 4 students are welcome.

-Dates: The 2022 competition has concluded, but all of their past challenges are still available to try for fun!
+Dates: The 2025 Engineering Challenge will be announced in January 2025.
+But all of their past challenges are still available to try for fun!

-The Broadcom Masters is the largest national competition for middle school students in the United States.
+Presented by the Society for Science, this is the largest national science competition for middle school students in the United States.
 To qualify for this competition, students must first present their work at one of many regional science fairs affiliated with the tournament.
 For finding a regional fair in your area, they have this helpful tool as well as a variety of resources to educate and inspire kids.

-Dates: 2022 applications are open until June 15 for the competition at the end of October.
+Dates: All entries must be received by June 12, 2024 for the competition at the end of October.

 Prize: Finalists of a local science fair who are nominated for the competition win $500 and a free trip for themselves and one parent or guardian to Washington D.C. to compete at nationals where there are hundreds of prizes ranging from gift cards to a $25,000 top prize.